 The company ceased regular piano production at its only remaining U.S. factory, in Trumann, Arkansas, at the end of 2008, though the facility remains open as a U.S. distribution and service center.
 Pianos sold in the U.S. now bear only the Baldwin name; all other piano names Baldwin owns and has recently used, such as Hamilton, Wurlitzer, Chickering, Howard, and D.H.
 Baldwin, have been retired, although some pianos bearing those names may remain on showroom floors for quite some time until sold.

 Baldwin has re-created versions of most of its former U.S. vertical models at its facility in Zhongshan.
-In most instances, the cabinet styling of the former models, but not the scale designs, have been copied.
-Models B342 and B442 are 43" consoles, in attractive furniture styles similar to those of the former Acrosonic models 2096 and 2090, respectively.
-Model B243 is similar to the famous Baldwin Hamilton studio, the most popular school piano ever built, with toe-block construction.
-Model B252 is a nearly exact replica of the former 52" model 6000 upright, with Accu-just hitch pins, though with a bass sustain instead of a sostenuto pedal.
-In addition to re-creating versions of former U.S. vertical models, Baldwin has also created a number of new models to fill various price points and meet consumer demand.
+In most instances, both the cabinet styling and the musical scale designs of the former models have been copied.
+Models B342 and B442 are 43" consoles, in attractive furniture styles similar to those of the former Acrosonic models 2096 and 2090, respectively, but with updated scale designs.
+Models B243, BP1, and BP3 are similar to the famous Baldwin Hamilton studio, the most popular school piano ever built, with toe-block construction.
+Model BP5 is a replica of the former Baldwin model 248, and model B252 is a nearly exact replica of the former 52" model 6000 upright, with Accu-just hitch pins, though with a bass sustain instead of a sostenuto pedal.

 The Baldwin grands made by Parsons Music have some similarities to the former U.S.-made Artist grands in terms of cabinet styling and material specifications, but the scale designs have been changed.
 Premium features include a maple rim, sand-cast plate, solid Alaskan Sitka spruce soundboard, duplex scaling, real ebony-wood sharps, German Röslau music wire, German Abel hammers, and a slow-close fallboard.
 All grand models are now available in a hand-rubbed, satin ebony finish.